derektypist/working-tribute-page/README.md

 As a user, I want to see a timeline of milestones, which include computing, travel, education and other personal things (e.g. Attended First Horse Race in Epsom, Surrey).
 They can go to additional information about the milestone without having to leave the tribute page.
 The link is coloured green.
 Hovering over the link, the colour changes to fuchsia and a screentip (View Details) is displayed.

+As a user, I would like to see the img element responsively resize, relative to the width of the parent element, without exceeding its original size.
+The max-width is set to 100%.

+As a user, I would like to see the img element centered within its parent element.
+Display is set to block and margin is set to auto.

 PDF Files are provided.

 * [Diploma in Software Development](pdf/diploma-software-development.pdf)